DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Utility/timer.rst

 Overview
 ----------

-The **Timer node** times the runtime from the first start timer to the second timer.
+The **Timer node** calculates the runtime from the first start timer to the second timer.

 .. image:: Images/timer/timer_overview_1.png
    :align: center